fluoroom/playlist-2-text/README.md

 Works on any web browser: just download all the files and open index.html if needed offline.
 Or use it online at https://fluoroom.github.io/m3u-2-text/

+Not working with Traktor nor Virtual DJ for the moment.